sortmerna/sortmerna-database/README.md

 - **5S**: RF00001 (all domains)
 - **Organellar**: RF02545 (mitochondrial SSU), RF02546 (mitochondrial LSU)

-Each verified sequence was trimmed to the exact hit coordinates `[seq_from, seq_to]` reported by cmsearch.
-This was critical for SortMeRNA: the tool builds a k-mer index over every reference sequence, so any non-rRNA nucleotides present in a reference - flanking genomic DNA, phage genome sequence, or assembly context that SILVA's own truncation missed - would have been indexed alongside the rRNA and could have produced false-positive matches against reads from those contaminant sources.
-Trimming to the cmsearch alignment window ensured that only sequence the profile HMM recognised as rRNA entered the index.
+Trimming to the cmsearch hit coordinates was critical for SortMeRNA: the tool builds a k-mer index over every reference sequence, so any non-rRNA nucleotides in a reference - flanking genomic DNA, assembly context, or sequence that SILVA's own truncation missed - would be indexed alongside the rRNA and could produce false-positive matches against non-rRNA reads.

 ### Tools Considered